 Vitamin D deficiency can be caused by:

-- Inadequate intake of vitamin D in the diet
+- Not getting enough vitamin D in the diet or from supplements

 - Wearing clothes that cover most of the skin